-The distinctive performance of the ADL-intra-IC model and the ADL-intra-EWC model for the promoted period and the non-promoted period enables us to forge a combined model between these two models, named as the ADL-EWC-IC model.
-The forecasts by the ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and the forecasts by ADL-intra-IC model for the non-promoted period.
-Table 3 shows that the ADL-EWC-IC model generates the most accurate forecasts.
-Table 5 shows the performance of the ADL-EWC-IC model for the promoted and non-promoted forecast periods.
-Note that the ADL-EWC-IC model is in fact identical to the ADL-intra-EWC model for the promoted period and identical to the ADL-intra-IC for the non-promoted period.
-In Figure 9 we depict the performance of the ADL-EWC-IC model against the ADL-intra model for each of the product categories.
-The ADL-EWC-IC model outperforms the ADL-intra model for more product categories compared to either the ADL-intra-EWC model or the ADL-intra-IC model.
+The ADL-intra-IC model has the best forecasting performance for the non-promoted period but only moderate performance for the promoted period.
+A possible explanation is that the estimated bias used for the correction gets submerged by high variations in the high product sales.
+This allows us to complement the ADL-intra-IC model for the promoted period.
+As the ADL-intra-EWC model has the best performance for the promoted period, we forge a combined model between these two models, named as the ADL-EWC-IC model.
+The forecasts by the ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and the ADL-intra-IC model for the non-promoted period.
+Table 3 also shows the forecasting performance by the ADL-EWC-IC model.
+The results indicate that the ADL-EWC-IC model generates the most accurate forecasts.
+Table 5 also includes the performance of the ADL-EWC-IC model for the promoted and non-promoted forecast periods.
+In Figure 5 we depict the performance of the ADL-EWC-IC model against the ADL-intra model for each of the product categories using boxplot.
+The ADL-EWC-IC model outperforms the ADL-intra model for more product categories (21 out of 28) compared to either the ADL-intra-EWC model or the ADL-intra-IC model.

-Figure 9.
+Figure 5.
 The ADL-EWC-IC model versus the ADL-intra model, for the MASE, for h=8